3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice: Model and General Methodology

+Our simulations consist of $\approx3\cdot10^6$ atoms, which include $1.7\cdot10^7$ bonds (central force-laws), and $\approx3.4\cdot10^7$ 3-body interactions (see appendix \ref{app_a2} for the exact parameter of the 3-body potential that was used).
+These simulations can be performed in reasonable run times by using parallel GPU computing (see appendix \ref{app_a3}).

-We used a perturbed hexagonal close-packed (hcp), which is a 3D adaptation of the 2D perturbed hexagonal lattice that was studied in~\cite{shay4,shay5}.
-We chose an ideal hcp (with $c=\sqrt{8/3}a$), which possesses only a single lattice length scale, for the inter-atomic potential.
+We used a perturbed hexagonal close-packed (hcp) structure, which is a 3D extension of the 2D perturbed hexagonal lattice that was studied in~\cite{shay4,shay5}.
+As in our 2D studies, the interactions are taken to be only between nearest-neighbors in the unperturbed hcp lattice, with an in-plane lattice constant of $a=4$ and $c=\sqrt{8/3}a$ (see Fig. \ref{hcp1} in appendix \ref{app_a1}).
 Every atom has 12 closest neighbors.
-We add a small amount of disorder $a_{i,j}=(1+\epsilon_{i,j})a$ where $\epsilon_{i,j}\in[-b,b]$, and $b$ is constant, and in this work is set to $b=0.1$, $a=4$.
-In our model, between each two atoms there is a piecewise linear radial force (2-body force law).
+We add a small amount of disorder to the bond lengths, $a_{i,j}=(1+\epsilon_{i,j})a$ where $\epsilon_{i,j}\in[-b,b]$, and $b$ is constant, and in this work is set to $b=0.1$ (for the system shape, see Fig. \ref{hcp2} in appendix \ref{app_a2}).
+In most of our simulations, we employed a piecewise-linear radial force law (in this work, $k_r=1$) between the initially neighboring atoms.
+However, in some of them we used a more physical smooth force law, using a smoothness parameter $\alpha$, which when $\alpha\to\infty$ reproduces the piecewise-linear model (see appendix \ref{app_a2}).
 In addition, we add a 3-body potential and Kelvin type viscosity, as described in detail in our 2D lattice studies~\cite{shay4,shay5}.
-We relax the system, and than we strain the lattice under a mode-I tensile loading with a given constant strain corresponding to a given driving displacement $\pm\Delta$ (which is normalized relative to the Griffith displacement $\Delta_G$) of the edges and seed the system with an initial crack.
-For a detailed discussion regarding the model and the governing equations, see the supplemental material.
-The crack then propagates via the same molecular dynamics Euler scheme.
-In Fig. \ref{3d_pattern} we present a close-in snapshot of the crack tip in a steady-state crack from different viewing angles.
-We can see that at low driving displacement the crack is actually 2D.
+We relax the system, and then we strain the lattice under a mode-I tensile loading with a given constant strain grip boundary condition corresponding to a given driving displacement $\pm\Delta$ (which is normalized relative to the Griffith displacement $\Delta_G$) of the edges and seed the system with an initial crack.
+For a detailed discussion regarding the model and the governing equations, see appendixes \ref{app_a1} and\ref{app_a2}.
+The crack then propagates via the same molecular dynamics Euler scheme (the simulations were always stable using a reasonable value of $dt$, so we have not needed any more sophisticated numerical schemes).
+In Fig. \ref{3d_pattern} we present close-in snapshots of the (same) crack tip in a steady-state crack from different viewing angles.
+We can see that at low driving displacement the crack is actually 2D in nature.